paul-gauthier/entangled-pair-quantum-eraser/README.md

 - [Description of the experiment, relevant theory](render/lab-6-entangled.pdf)
 - [Results showing the quantum eraser working](render/2025-06-02-visibility.pdf).
 These results show that erasing which-way information from the signal photon (by changing the signal linear polarizer angle) controls self-interference of the idler in the MZI.
 - [Results showing that the eraser is a post-selection effect](render/2025-06-15-visibility.pdf).
-These results show that the idler singles fringe amplitude doesn't change with the eraser on/off setting.
+These results show that the idler singles counts don't change with the eraser on/off setting.
-The "eraser on" interference fringe is only visible in the coincidence counts.
+Only the coincidence counts interference fridge changes when the eraser is turned on or off.
 This confirms that the
 coincidences interference fringe is purely a post-selection effect.
 These results were from a 5 hour automated run where the apparatus recorded